“The London supergroup... playing with panache, wit and discreet sensitivity in performances that are a constant joy.”

 In this capacity he has performed in many ‘prom’ concerts at the Royal Albert Hall (including several first and last nights), toured throughout the world and been involved in countless radio and TV broadcasts.

-He appears regularly as guest principal horn and soloist with many ensembles including the London Mozart Players, the Britten Sinfonia and the London Sinfonietta.
-He has performed with some of Britain’s leading classical musicians and is active on the London film session scene.
+Nicholas appears regularly as guest principal horn with many of Britain’s major orchestras and chamber ensembles and is active on the London film session scene.

 Andrea de Flammineis – Bassoon